 Eleanor Curtis is a photographer based in London specialising in black and white negative photography and silver gelatin printing.

-She has experimented with colour negative long exposure photography exclusively for the series ‘Love Is Talent’ – a series of work inspired by her late brother and the poem of the same name by Carol-Ann Duffy.
+She rarely works in colour but for the series ‘Love Is Talent’ she experimented with long exposure colour negative.
+‘Love is Talent’ is a series of work inspired by her late brother and the poem of the same name by Carol-Ann Duffy.